EmreOvunc/Birolla-Django-Request-Parser/README.md

 # Birolla-Django-Request-Parser
 ### Birol for your requests...
 Birolla is a basic request parser written in Django.

+#### The only purpose of the project is to copy headers and uri informations with a single click

 Source codes were written quickly for business purposes... :hourglass: